Skip to main content

 Suggested Uses

 Planted in shaded woodland gardens, native plant borders, and naturalized areas at 18–24 inch (45–60 cm) spacing.
-The white berry clusters on red pedicels August–October are the primary seasonal feature and are most visible against a dark background of shade-garden foliage.
+The white berry clusters on red pedicels from August through October are the primary seasonal feature.
 Suited to moist, shaded sites in zones 3–8; particularly appropriate for native woodland gardens in eastern North America.
-Not suited to dry soils, full sun, alkaline conditions, or gardens accessible to unsupervised children due to high berry toxicity.
+All parts are highly toxic, especially the berries.
+Not suited to dry soils, full sun, or alkaline conditions.

 How to Identify

-Actaea pachypoda is identified in fruit by the white berries with a black dot at the tip (persistent stigma) on thick fleshy red pedicels — this combination is unique among North American woodland plants and diagnostic at a glance in August–September.
-In flower (April–June), the dense cylindrical white fluffy racemes on large compound leaves, 12–20 inches (30–50 cm) wide with sharply toothed leaflets, are characteristic.
-Distinguished from Actaea rubra (Red Baneberry) by the white (not red) berries on thicker, red pedicels; A. rubra may occasionally produce white berries but lacks the consistently thick red pedicels.
-Distinguished from Cimicifuga species by the much smaller, rounder individual berries.
+In fruit (August–September), identified by porcelain-white berries with a black dot at the tip (persistent stigma) on thick fleshy red pedicels — this berry-and-pedicel combination is diagnostic among North American woodland plants.
+In flower (April–June), the dense cylindrical white fluffy racemes on large ternately compound leaves 12–20 inches (30–50 cm) wide with sharply toothed leaflets are characteristic.
+Distinguished from Actaea rubra (red baneberry) by the white (not red) berries on thicker, red (not thin, green) pedicels; A. rubra may occasionally produce white berries but lacks the consistently thickened red pedicels.

 Appearance